American Beauty (1999 film): Accolades

 American Beauty was not considered an immediate favorite to dominate the American awards season.
-Several other contenders opened at the end of 1999, and US critics spread their honors among them when compiling their end-of-year lists.
+Several other contenders opened at the end of 1999, and American critics spread their honors among them when compiling their end-of-year lists.
 The Chicago Film Critics Association and the Broadcast Film Critics Association named the film the best of 1999, but while the New York Film Critics Circle, the National Society of Film Critics and the Los Angeles Film Critics Association recognized American Beauty, they gave their top awards to other films.
 By the end of the year, reports of a critical backlash suggested American Beauty was the underdog in the race for Best Picture; however, at the Golden Globe Awards in January 2000, American Beauty won Best Film, Best Director and Best Screenplay.

 As the nominations for the 72nd Academy Awards approached, a frontrunner had not emerged.
 DreamWorks had launched a major campaign for American Beauty five weeks before ballots were due to be sent to the 5,600 Academy Award voters.
 Its campaign combined traditional advertising and publicity with more focused strategies.
 Although direct mail campaigning was prohibited, DreamWorks reached voters by promoting the film in "casual, comfortable settings" in voters' communities.
 The studio's candidate for Best Picture the previous year, Saving Private Ryan, lost to Shakespeare in Love, so the studio took a new approach by hiring outsiders to provide input for the campaign.
 It hired three veteran consultants, who told the studio to "think small".